When will I present?

 - Select only key parts of an equation to illustrate a point.

-- Please note that the aspect ratio for projectors in session rooms at the 98th Annual Meeting are 16:9.
+- Please note that the aspect ratio for projectors in session rooms at the 99th Annual Meeting are 16:9, with a resolution of 1280x720.

 - Use the microphone at all times.